AgentPack: A Dataset of Code Changes, Co-Authored by Agents and Humans: Building

 \section{Building \thedataset}

 We construct \thedataset{} in five steps.
 First, we fetch the archive of the GitHub public timeline, hosted by GH Archive~\citep{gharchive}.
-We download events from April 1 2025 to August 15 2025.
-This timespan begins one week after Claude Code became generally available, and we intend to continue growing our dataset.
-These events, which are 262GB gzipped, contain metadata about pushes, pull requests, and other GitHub activity, but do not contain actual source code, which we fetch in a later step described below.
+We download events from April 1 2025 to October 7 2025.
+This timespan begins one week after Claude Code became generally available.
+These events, which are 371GB gzipped, contain metadata about pushes, pull requests, and other GitHub activity, but do not contain actual source code, which we fetch in a later step described below.

 Second, we identify the events that are likely to involve activity by software engineering agents as follows. \begin{enumerate} \item \textbf{Claude Code} creates commits and typically signs them with \texttt{Co-authored-by: Claude <noreply@anthropic.com>} in the commit message.
 (There are other variations of this message that we also search for.)
 For each commit contained in a push, the GH Archive metadata has the commit message, the repository name, and the commit hash, which is all we need to later fetch the diff introduced by the commit.